Skip to main content

 Can I Retrieve Logs from a One Step Book Operation?

-Yes!
-You can obtain Quote and Book logs for the One Step Book operation using Logging.
+Yes, you can obtain Quote and Book logs for the One Step Book operation using Logging.
 Simply apply the appropriate filters (connection, reference, or session ID) to locate the relevant logs.

 Legacy Pull Buyers API Information